-The Company may test the metering equipment periodically.
-Tests are made in accordance with the Company's meter testing program (which complies with MPUC Chapter 320, ISO-NE Operating Procedure No.18 and applicable ANSI standards) and are typically scheduled annually.
-The Generator's representatives may be present to witness such tests.
+The Company may test the Company-owned Metering Equipment periodically in accordance with its meter testing program which complies with the Maine Public Utilities Commission's Chapter 320, ISO-NE OP-18, and applicable ANSI standards.
+The Generator's representative(s) may be present to witness such tests.